AbdirisakAhmed/Sprint-Project---Build-A-Marketing-Website/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+Semantics are elements that is used to build different web pages forexample Header , section ,footer, nav article.

 2. What are the 4 areas of the box model?
+Thera are 4 different types of box model : 1.Margin , 2.Border  3.Padding, 4.Content .

 3. What command do you use in git to copy files from Github?
+The command that is used to copy files form github is Git Clone.

 4. Explain why git is valuable to a team of developers.
+Because Git offers the type of performance, functionality, security, and flexibility that most developers and teams need to develop their projects.

 5. What is the difference between Git and Github?.
+Git is a version control system that lets you manage and keep track of your source code history. while GitHub is a cloud-based hosting service that lets you manage Git repositories

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Project grade.
 Skipping this section *will* prevent you from passing this challenge.